Watts-Lab/deliberation-assets/projects/volvovsky_reputation/welcome.md

 type: noResponse
 ---

 # Welcome!
 This study has two games:

 ## 1. The Labeling Game

-In this game you will work with a team to label a series of images with unique names.
-Then you will be quizzed to make sure that your group can remember which label applies to which image.
+- Work with a group to label images with unique names
+- Take a quiz to check that you remember the labels you chose

 ## 2. The Art buying game

-In this game, you will work as either a buyer or a buyer's agent to purchase a piece of art from a gallery.
+- Work as either a buyer or a buyer's agent to purchase a piece of art from a gallery

 ---